Swiftshine/swiftshine.github.io/documentation/gfa.md

 * [Switch Toolbox](https://github.com/KillzXGaming/Switch-Toolbox/blob/master/File_Format_Library/FileFormats/Archives/GFA.cs)

 ### Undocumented GFA Info
+* Even when similar games use the same format, there can be individual differences.
+(Despite these differences, they (*theoretically*) don't matter as long as the offset to the GFCP header matches what is stated in the GFAC header.)
+    * In Kirby's Epic Yarn (Wii), there is always padding of `0x10` bytes between the end of the fileInfo (which itself may have padding from the last null-terminated string to the next offset with a multiple of `0x10`) and the GFCP header.
-* Some GFA files seem to have a preset offset at which the GFCP header is located.
-One notable example is that of Yoshi's Wooly World -- the GFCP header is always at `0x2000`.
-The reason for this is currently unknown.
+    * In Yoshi's Wooly World (Wii U), the GFCP header is always at `0x2000`.